GTMSportswear/docs/scrum/sprints.md

 During development, a developer should be keeping careful watch of their assigned stories that are currently in testing.
 They are accountable for those items and should follow-up with the QA tester so it does not become an impediment.

+## Daily Stand-up
+The daily stand-up is a way to allow for easy communication between scrum members.
+The ceremony has three main questions to be answered:

+1. What did I complete yesterday?
+2. What do I plan to complete today?
+3. Will I run into any impediments?

+It allows developers to communicate with other developers if they need help on something.
+It also allows developers to communicate with the scrum master on impediments so they can try and get them resolved as quickly as possible.

+## Questions and Answers

-## If you complete items sooner than expected, what should you work on?
+### If you complete items sooner than expected, what should you work on?
 Sometimes it happens, we plan out a sprint and because you are a rockstar, you get done early!
 But now what?
 Should I twiddle my thumbs until the sprint is over?
 Luckily, we have a list just for this!

 1. **See if there are any outstanding code reviews you can help out on.**